arximboldi/lager/doc/model.rst

-After applying the principle of explicit identity to your program, you might realise this insight: *the data-model of the application starts too look like a data-base!*
+After applying the principle of explicit identity to your program, you might realise this insight: *the data-model of the application starts to look like a data-base!*

 And you are correct: the model of our application is an in-memory data-base, and the Lager store, combined with reducers and actions,